 The Enhancement Committee will manage system enhancement progress, prioritize enhancement requests, recommend direction for the system to the User Group, reviews programming progress; prepare report for Version Control decisions at the CHS User Group Annual Meeting; and supports installation and Beta testing processes.

 Committee requires a Chair, Co-Chair and Recording Officer or Minute taker.
-Officer positions should be identified at the annual business meeting in June and then updated at user group meetings during the year as there are changes.
+Officer positions should be identified at the annual business meeting and then updated at user group meetings during the year as there are changes.

 Officer Terms/Rotation: Co-Chairs serve two-year terms.
-One rotates off each year in June and the new person starts in July.
+One rotates off each year at the Annual Business Meeting and the new person starts at the following meeting.

 Recording Officer or Minute-Taking Practices: Rotates by county each month.